About Joel

 Lifelong Democrat

-Joel is a lifelong Democrat who is forward-thinking and practical.
+Joel is a lifelong, forward-thinking Democrat.
 Joel served as a longtime board member of two of San Francisco’s largest political clubs: the Alice B. Toklas LGBTQ Democratic Club and the United Democratic Club.
-At United Dems, he started Team Q for the club’s many LGBTQ members.

 Joel also served as a member of the San Francisco Democratic County Central Committee, which governs the local Democratic Party.